HuidaeCho/uniqki/README.md

 edition](http://strawberryperl.com), Uniqki can be self-served by itself using an embedded web server.

+It works with [the Uniqki Presenter](https://github.com/HuidaeCho/uniqki-presenter) to make presentation slides.

 ## License

 Copyright (C) 2007-2008, 2010-2011, 2016-2019, Huidae Cho <<https://idea.isnew.info>>